imthenachoman/nSPTiles/README.md

 ### How It Works

-The first time you use **nSPTiles** a SharePoint list is created.
+The first time you use **nSPTiles** a SharePoint list called `nSPTiles#` is created.
 The list will be used to hold the tile data.
 It has numerous fields/columns for the various tile options/settings.
 There are also numerous calculated columns that are used internally by **nSPTiles**.

 After the list is created you can add items to the list.
 Each item in the list is a different tile.
 Tiles can be grouped by using the same [`group name`](#groupName).
 This way you can render different tiles on different pages/sections.